SebastianGarrido2790/Youtube-Sentiment-MLOPS/reports/docs/feature_engineering.md

 ---

+### Error Analysis and Fixes

+The `TypeError: 'coo_matrix' object is not subscriptable` arises because `load_npz` returns a COO sparse matrix, which lacks support for slicing (e.g., `[:, -4:]`).
+Solution: Convert to CSR format post-load with `.tocsr()`, enabling efficient indexing.
+This is standard for SciPy sparse operations.

+---

 Based on the MLflow metrics provided, the best choice for the **TF-IDF `max_features`** is **$7000$**.
 This value yields the highest overall accuracy.

 The relevant runs and their final overall `accuracy` metric are extracted from the provided data: